youssefattia98/Research-Track-II-1.3/README.md

 # Statistical Analysis
-This repo shows a statistical analysis done between [A studnet algorithm](https://github.com/youssefattia98/Research-Track-I-1) and [the professor algorithm](https://github.com/CarmineD8/python_simulator/tree/rt2).
+This repo shows a statistical analysis done between [a studnet algorithm](https://github.com/youssefattia98/Research-Track-I-1) and [the professor algorithm](https://github.com/CarmineD8/python_simulator/tree/rt2).
 The robot simulation have a lot of aspects to be noticed but here the following aspects will be compared:

  1. Lap speed.